grantcarthew/node-scalable-blob-store/WORKLOG.md

 # scalable-blob-store Work Log

-* Should we change createReadStream to be a Promise return?
+* Add try/catch to the README